11daniel/DLSU/README.md

 ## Minor in Cybersecurity
 - ITSECUR - Introduction to Security
-- NSCOM01 - Introduction to Security 1
+- NSCOM01 - Network Application Protocols
-- NSSECU2 - Advanced and Offensive Security 2
+- NSSECU2 - Advanced and Offensive Security
-- NSSECU3 - Advanced and Offensive Security 3
+- NSSECU3 - Digital Forensics

 This document serves as a roadmap for my learning journey in Computer Science, highlighting key subjects covered each year.